tblazey/x_epi/README.md

 Users can create a custom EPI sequence using python functions, a command line program, or a simple graphical user interface.

-A paper using the package is currently under review.
+A paper describing the sequence/program has been [published](https://doi.org/10.1002/mrm.30090) in Magnetic Resonance in Medicine.

 ## Installation